 “Our data suggest that the minimum time between full-rupture great earthquakes is ~300 years”.

 History shows us only 8 of the past 46 intervals between major CSZ earthquakes were longer than 322 years.
 On two occasions those longer intervals preceded partial-rip earthquakes (8.0-8.9).
 Here are the two (additional data available).

 T10c (Section C): Preceded by a 344-year interval

 T15a (Section D): Preceded by a 447-year interval

 The other six intervals were followed by full-rips.
 So…

 (Repeat disclaimer: I don’t have a science-related college degree; however, the data analyzed in the pages of this website come from legitimate scientists and scientific organizations.
 My background is in accounting and analytics.
-As a member of the local Community Emergency Response Team, I have asked questions which led to the work laid out on these pages.
+As a member of the local Community Emergency Response Team, I have asked questions that led to the work laid out on these pages.
 If you see an error, please let me know!
-If you have information you think I should add, same.)
+If you have information you think I should add, same goes.)